BeatrizGalindo/web-crawler/README.md

 You can find the website in this link: https://web-crawler-sy4n.onrender.com

 #### Notes
 - Due to running my code on the free tier, the server might be down due to inactivity.
 A refresh usually does the trick.
+If that doesn't work, sometimes I have to manually redeploy.
 - The crawler is obviously slower on Render.com compared to locally.
 This is out of my control, but I still wanted to implement a CI/CD pipeline.